Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/Permissions.md

 We can see that it is a directory rather than a file and that the only user that have permissions to read the directory is root.

 So what can we do to escalate our privileges?
-Lets check what commands we can run via `sudo`.
+Lets check what commands we can run as root via `sudo`.
 This is done with `sudo -l`.
 ```
 picoplayer@challenge:/$ sudo -l